 To see some responses to the 10 Standard Questions, visit this link.

-What are some things people say to foster parents that bother you? from fosterit
+What are some things people say to foster parents that bother you?

 By using the tools at your disposal on both your smartphone and your computer, you can find valuable friendship and share in the wisdom of other people who understand your dedication and commitment to helping children in the foster care system.